How Often Should I Get My Home Inspected For Termites in Florida?

 We recommend getting a termite inspection once a year, especially if you have concerns about termites or live in an area prone to them – like many places in Florida are.
 Regular termite inspections are key to ensuring new termite activity does not take over your property.

-Annual infestations allow you to catch issues before they can worsen and cause major damage.
+Annual inspections allow you to catch issues before they can worsen and cause major damage.
 With the help of a professional termite exterminator who knows how to look for early signs of termites, you can rest easy knowing a termite infestation isn’t going to eat away at your Florida home or business.

 Need a termite inspection or wood-destroying insect report?
 We can help you!